Trading Education

 • Note whether patterns align with the overall trend

-Step 4: Confirm with Volume (30 seconds)
+Step 4: Confirm with volume (30 seconds)

 • Is volume supporting the current move?